How CACI helped Direct Line Group (DLG) successfully migrate to new infrastructure

 - Full support before, during and after the migration

-- Dedicated team of CACI experts remains both on-site and remotely to manage the new infrastructure
+- A dedicated team of CACI experts remains both on-site and remotely to manage the new infrastructure.

 - DLG laid the foundation for a successful digital future

-- Migration was completed quickly, avoiding potential fees from RBS
+- The migration was completed quickly, avoiding potential fees from RBS

-If you have any questions or want to learn more about how we can help, get in touch today.
+To learn more about migrating to new infrastructure or find out how CACI can help, get in touch today.